rana/ora/README.md

 Placeholders within a SQL statement are bound by position.
 The actual name is not used by the ora package driver e.g., placeholder names `:c1`, `:1`, or `:xyz` are treated equally.

+###### LastInsertId ######

+The `database/sql` package provides a LastInsertId method to return the last inserted row's id.
+Oracle does not provide such functionality, but if you append `...
+RETURNING col AS LastInsertId` to your SQL, then it will be presented as LastInsertId.

 ##### Working With The Sql Package #####